-Boss Girls on the Street share how they’ve used their summers productively and taken steps to establish themselves in their individual career fields.
+We asked these 6 interns how they used their summer internships to establish themselves in their individual career fields.

 I am currently interning with The PrivateBank Corporation in Chicago, learning the ins and outs of commercial banking.
 I took the internship as excellent experience before applying to graduate school to get my MBA.
 I am one of two non-business-related majors in the whole internship program and I never saw that as a setback.
 As an entrepreneur, seeing where my money goes is an opportunity that not many people take.
 This internship made me more inquisitive and open-minded to building new interests.